roshk99/degree-planner/README.md

 # Degree Planner
-An online platform that allows students to plan their 4-year college schedule Copyright 2015
+An online platform that allows students to plan their entire college schedule Copyright 2015

 ### Running the application